isomerpages/sentosa-corp/_what-we-do/2-decarbonisation-and-closing-the-waste-loop.md

 To understand the overall carbon profile of Sentosa and what decarbonisation measures and solutions can be most efficiently deployed, SDC has been involved in a study with Temasek since June 2021.
 Beyond decarbonisation  measures and solutions, SDC will also support the island’s businesses on sourcing of credible and quality carbon offsets.

-While SDC’s share of Sentosa’s overall carbon footprint is estimated to be only between 6% to 8%, SDC is in a privileged position where it can influence the island’s carbon profile as its master planner, landlord, precinct operator, brand ambassador and custodian of Sentosa.
+While SDC’s share of Sentosa’s overall carbon footprint is estimated to be only between 6% to 8%, SDC is in a privileged position where we can influence the island’s carbon profile as its master planner, landlord, precinct operator, brand ambassador and custodian of Sentosa.

 Singapore’s first carbon neutrality-driven business alliance, the Sentosa Carbon Neutral Network (SCNN), was established in this regard.
 This is a collective public-private effort to achieve Sentosa’s sustainability goals, including carbon neutrality by 2030.
 Together, SDC and the network of industry players will develop Sentosa-wide sustainability solutions through the sharing of resources and expertise, while also leveraging economies of scale and a common network to introduce large-scale solutions.